indrareddy15/React/CRIO/class/src/Components/React.md

         - render(): This method is mandatory and is responsible for rendering the component's UI based on its current state and props. bcz it return the JSX

-        - componentDidMount(): This method gets excueted when the component is loaded into the DOM it will get triggred after the first invokation of render method componentDidMount it will only render once in it's entire life cycle.It is commonly used to perform tasks such as fetching data from an API or setting up
+        - componentDidMount(): This method gets executed when the component is loaded into the DOM it will get triggered after the first invocation of render method componentDidMount it will only render once in it's entire life cycle.It is commonly used to perform tasks such as fetching data from an API or setting up

-    - **Updation Phase** :
+    - **Updating Phase** :

         - componentDidUpdate():This method is triggered whenever there are changes to the state or props.
 React initiates a re-render, and before this re-render occurs, this method has access to the previous state (prevState) and previous props (prevProps).
 Compare current props and state with prevState and prevProps if it return true then the component will re-render false other

     - **Unmounting Phase** :

         -This method is called immediately before a component is unmounted and destroyed.
 It is used to perform cleanup tasks such as removing event listeners or canceling subscriptions.
-        {this will happen only with condiional rendering}
+        {this will happen only with conditional rendering}

 ## 11. What are keys in React